StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_CIVICRM.md

 - CIVICRM_API_KEY - the key you generated in step one
 - CIVICRM_SITE_KEY - the site key for your CiviCRM installation.
 Defined in your `civicrm.settings.php` file ([more info](https://docs.civicrm.org/sysadmin/en/latest/setup/secret-keys/)).
 - ACTION_HANDLERS - add `civicrm-addtogroup`, `civicrm-addtag`, `civicrm-registerevent` and `civicrm-sendemail to enable the particular handlers of interest
+- SERVICE_MANAGERS - add `civicrm-donotsms` to the comma-separated list

 ## Optional contact loader configuration